Pointing-Based Object Recognition: Dataset and Experimental Setup

 To create the dataset we recruited 5 participants (3 women, 2 men) and instructed them to point at a specific object with one hand, both hands or to assume a neutral pose without pointing at an object.
 The objects were placed on a table in front of the participant.
 The data is categorized into two levels of complexity based on object placement: \begin{enumerate} \item \textbf{Easy Cases:} Objects are placed on a single plane (e.g., a table) with significant horizontal spacing (see Fig.~\ref{fig:dataset} right).
 In these cases, 2D geometry is usually sufficient for identification. \item \textbf{Hard Cases:} Objects are arranged in depth (e.g., one bottle behind another see Fig.~\ref{fig:dataset} left) or very close to each other.
 These scenarios create overlapping bounding boxes in the 2D image, making it impossible to identify the target without depth information. \end{enumerate}

-In total our dataset comprises of 376 annotated images.
+In total our dataset contains 376 annotated images.
 We split the data for training and testing.
 The training set contains 154 images (77 easy cases, 72 hard cases) and the test set contains 222 images (115 easy cases, 107 hard cases).
-Both sets contain images with participants pointing with either with their left hand, right hand, or both.
+Both sets contain images with participants pointing with either their left hand, right hand, or both.